 logo

-Jihaemi Reporter (pcraemi@kormedi.com)
+Reporter Ji Hae-mi (pcraemi@kormedi.com)

-It has already been known through various studies that microplastics have harmful effects on the human body.
-Food packaging is one of the main routes through which humans are exposed to micro- and nanoplastics.
-In this study conducted by researchers from the Department of Genetics and Microbiology at the University of Barcelona in Spain, the release of micro- and nanoplastics from commercially available tea bag products was analyzed in detail.
-Microplastics refer to plastic particles with a size of 5 mm or less, while nanoplastics are plastic particles smaller than 1 μm.
+The harmful effects of microplastics on the human body have already been recognized through numerous studies.
+Food packaging is one of the main routes of human exposure to microplastics and nanoplastics.
+This study, conducted by researchers from the Department of Genetics and Microbiology at the Autonomous University of Barcelona in Spain, analyzed commercially available tea bags in detail to determine whether they release microplastics and nanoplastics.
+Microplastics are plastic particles less than 5 mm in size, and nanoplastics are plastic particles less than 1 μm in size.

 ==============